scriptcoded/sql-highlight/README.md

 https://github.com/scriptcoded

 ## Disclaimer
 This was initially a fork from https://github.com/pomahtuk/sequilize-highlight.
 The repo wasn't being updated, NPM wasn't serving the latest version and there was a severe memory leak.
 Though the latest version now exists on NPM, issues still persist.
 This repo serves to address those problems, as well as providing a cleaner interface that's not bound to Sequelize.

+With version 3.0.0 the library was almost completely rewritten, which leaves very little similarity with the original repo.

 [npm-image]: https://img.shields.io/npm/v/sql-highlight.svg
 [npm-url]: https://npmjs.org/package/sql-highlight